amidaware/trmm-docs/docs/support.md

 Paid Support: You can visit <https://support.amidaware.com> to open a ticket.

-We can help with lots of problems including many #unsupported installations and configurations.
+We can help with lots of problems including many #unsupported installations and configurations (fully managed [hosted servers](https://support.amidaware.com) are also available).

 You get Priority #1 fast responses and service.